Coke Studio Africa

-Coke Studio Africa is an African music series that features live musical performances by various artists, recorded in the studio, in classical musical genres of Africa such as Afrobeats, Afro-pop, Kwaito, Jùjú, Gqom, Mbaqanga, Palm-wine, Coupé-décalé, Chimurenga, Salegy, Bantu, Benga, Malipenga, Baka, Bongo Flava, Highlife, Afro House, Makossa, Kwela, Azonto, Kuduro, Afro-soul, Blues, Funk, South African Jazz, East African urban music, Isicathamiya, Hiplife, Congolese rumba, ndombolo, Mbube, Township, Afro, Soca, Jaiva, Marabi, Taarab, Cumbia, as well as Soul, R&B, and pop music.
+Coke Studio Africa is an African music television series that features live musical performances by various artists, recorded in the studio, in classical musical genres of Africa such as Afrobeats, Afro-pop, Kwaito, Jùjú, Gqom, Mbaqanga, Palm-wine, Coupé-décalé, Chimurenga, Salegy, Bantu, Benga, Malipenga, Baka, Bongo Flava, Highlife, Afro House, Makossa, Kwela, Azonto, Kuduro, Afro-soul, Blues, Funk, South African Jazz, East African urban music, Isicathamiya, Hiplife, Congolese rumba, ndombolo, Mbube, Township, Afro, Soca, Jaiva, Marabi, Taarab, Cumbia, as well as Soul, R&B, and pop music.
 The program's concept was adapted from Coke Studio Pakistan.

 History

 In October 2013, Coke Studio Africa, the African version of the show, was launched with Good Noise Productions, producing the first season and introducing multiple executive producers later on the show.
-David Sanders served as the executive producer of season 2.
-Deana Heslop-Mthembu served as the executive producer of the 4 and 7 seasons, and Matthew Gray produced the 6th season.
+David Sanders served as the executive producer of the second season.
+Deana Heslop-Mthembu served as the executive producer of the fourth and seventh seasons, and Matthew Gray produced the sixth season.

-As of August 2017, the TV show has reached 30 countries across East, Central, and Southern Africa with an estimated viewership of half a billion viewers.
-In South Africa alone, the show has an average of 958,600 weekly views.
-As of November 2018, the show has been aired on 27 local stations with 400 Million radio impressions generated from 14 African countries.
-In 2023, Coke Studio Africa partnered with DStv Delicious International Food and Music Festival to produce a world-class event.
+As of August 2017, the show had reached 30 countries across East, Central, and Southern Africa with an estimated audience of half a billion viewers.
+In South Africa alone, the show averaged 958,600 weekly viewers.
+As of November 2018, the show had aired on 27 local stations and generated 400 million radio impressions across 14 African countries.
+In 2023, Coke Studio Africa partnered with DStv Delicious International Food and Music Festival to produce a live event.